Author’s H-Index

 • Computes citation statistics and related documents for all articles cited in the database, not just the indexed articles.

-The optimal methodology to value H-index for researcher is to consult Google Scholar in addition to Web of Science or Scopus.
+The optimal methodology to value the H-index for researchers is to consult Google Scholar in addition to Web of Science or Scopus.

-It is unfair to compare h-index of researchers working in different disciplines:
+It is unfair to compare the H-index of researchers working in different disciplines:

 • Disciplines that use more references per paper are expected to have a higher index.

-• Researchers in specialist subjects may have a lower h-index than those in more popular or currently topical areas.
+• Researchers in niche fields may have a lower H-index compared to those in more widely studied or trending disciplines.

 • Journals indexed in the WOS cover mainly the core disciplines in the natural sciences.

-• Google Scholar’s coverage in disciplines such as Biology, Chemistry, and Physics is lower compared to Web of Science (WOS) or Scopus.
-However, Google Scholar provides broader coverage for the four social science disciplines—Education, Economics, Sociology, and Psychology—as well as Computing, compared to WOS and Scopus.
+• Google Scholar’s coverage in disciplines such as biology, chemistry and physics, is lower compared to Web of Science (WOS) or Scopus.
+However, Google Scholar provides broader coverage for the four social science disciplines—education, economics, sociology, and psychology—as well as computing, compared to both WOS and Scopus.

 • The number of Google Scholar citations for mathematicians and computer scientists is higher than that in Web of Science (WOS) and Scopus, but lower for high-energy physicists.